-- DDI CBCT machines are highly tuned and maintained to provide excellent, consistent image quality.
+- CBCT machines are highly tuned and maintained to provide excellent, consistent image quality.

-- These tests ensure consistent optimized image quality.
+- CBCT quality assurance testing ensures consistent and optimized image quality.

-- Routine image data is collected from the CBCT scans.
+- Image data is collected from the CBCT scans.

-- DDI utilizes multiple software platforms as needed to generate a diagnostic image set.
+- Multiple software platforms as needed generate diagnostic image sets.

-- DDI builds a series of customized image sets that is created for each patient and then made available with the referring doctor for diagnosis and treatment
+- Customized series of images is created for each patient and made available with the referring doctor for diagnosis and treatment.

-- DDI understands that a quality CBCT acquisition is critical to obtaining an accurate representation of anatomic pathosis.
+- Quality CBCT acquisition is critical to obtaining an accurate representation of anatomic pathosis.

-- DDI designs specific scan protocols that are best suited to meet the imaging objectives of each patient.
+- Specific scan protocols are designed to meet the imaging objectives of each patient.

-- DDI scan protocols are instrument and patient specific as this provides the best possible results with the lowest dose to answer the diagnostic question.
+- Scan protocols are instrument and patient specific as this provides the best possible results with the lowest dose to answer the diagnostic question.

 Top of Form